MaximKirsch/angular-workshop/topic-04/topic.md

-# 4. Generating your first component
+# 4. Routing and Modules

-Generating reusable components in Angular using it's CLI
+Routing through the Website using router-outlet and Modules